 How Do Pool Alarms Work?

 There are several different pool alarms available, and each works differently.
 I will cover three different types of pool alarms: surface wave detection alarms, subsurface detection alarms, and threshold alarms.
+All of these alarm types have tons of models that work for inground and above ground pools.

 Surface Wave Detection Alarms